21 Apps to Get You Through Finals This Semester

 • iTunes U: Whether you’re looking for more information on a specific subject or you just have a passion for learning, this app lets any Apple user access a free collection of public courses from leading institutions.

 • Amazon Prime Student: Finals week might leave you with limited relaxation time, but it’s essential to give your brain a break between study sessions.
-Use your college email address to score a six-month free trial of Amazon Prime Student—and 50% off afterwards.
-You’ll get unlimited access to Prime Video streaming to your phone, not to mention free two-day shipping for your holiday shopping.
+Use your college email address to score a six-month free trial of Amazon Prime Student, then take advantage of a 50% discount afterward.
+You’ll get unlimited access to Prime Video streaming on your phone, not to mention free two-day shipping for your holiday shopping.

 Don’t let finals add extra stress to an already overly stressful year.
 Use these apps to power through your papers and exams, and the holidays—and your well-deserved break—will be here before you know it.
 Good luck!